Sarah Gorden

-Sarah L. Gorden (born September 13, 1992) is an American soccer player who plays as a defender for Angel City FC in the NWSL.
+Sarah L. Gorden (born September 13, 1992) is an American professional soccer player who plays as a center back for Angel City FC of the National Women's Soccer League (NWSL), which she also captains.
+She previously played for the Chicago Red Stars.
+She has been named to the NWSL Best XI two times.

 Early life

-The daughter of Jeff and Sue Gorden, Sarah Gorden began playing soccer at age four.
+The adopted daughter of Jeff and Sue Gorden, Sarah Gorden began playing soccer at age four.
 When she began playing competitively, her speed on the pitch inspired her to join her high school track team.
 While attending James B. Conant High School she played as a defender for the Eclipse Select Soccer Club.

 DePaul Blue Demons

 Gorden attended DePaul university from 2011 to 2015, following in the footsteps of her parents who were both student athletes at DePaul.
 Gorden majored in journalism and competed as a hurdler on the track team for her first two years of university in addition to playing soccer.

 She scored her first collegiate goal on September 11, 2011, against Minnesota.